Incoterms: Shipping Terms You Need To Know

-FOB is a term that denotes the seller delivers the cargo once it passes the ship’s rail.
+FOB is a term that denotes the seller delivering the cargo once it passes the ship’s rail.
 This has to be at the designated port of shipment.

 Then the buyer bears the costs and risks of the cargo.
 It needs to be cleared for export by the seller.
-If the cargo is not to be delivered across the ship’s rail, then both parties should mutually agree to use FCA terms.
+If the shipment is not delivered across the ship’s rail, both parties should mutually agree to use FCA terms.

 5. Carriage Paid To (CPT)

-CPT is more detailed than FCA because it specifies the transportation costs to be borne by the seller.
-The goods have to be delivered to a nominated designation as requested by the buyer.
-Carriage Paid To transfers the risk on to the buyer when the goods arrive at the destination.
+CPT is more detailed than FCA because it specifies the transportation costs to the seller.
+The goods must be delivered to a nominated designation as requested by the buyer.
+Carriage Paid To transfers the risk to the buyer when the goods arrive at the destination.
 CPT can be used in any mode of transport.

 6. Cost and Freight (CFR)

-The delivery is complete once the cargo reaches the ship’s rail at the shipment port.
+Once the cargo reaches the ship’s rail at the shipment port, the delivery is complete.
 The seller is responsible for clearing the goods for export and paying the costs and freight required to deliver the goods to this port.
-However, the buyer bears the risk of damage or loss as well as the additional costs.
+However, the buyer bears the risk of damage or loss and the additional costs.

 7. Carriage and Insurance Paid To (CIP)

-This term means that the seller is required to pay for the transport costs and the goods’ insurance cover.
-This insurance is specific to the in-transit time period and is applicable on any mode of transport.
+This term means that the seller must pay for the transport costs and the goods’ insurance cover.
+This insurance is specific to the in-transit time and is applicable on any mode of transport.

 The level of insurance coverage can be minimal and is regulated by the ICC’s Incoterms.
-The risk is transferred to the buyer after the cargo reaches the nominated destination.
+After the cargo reaches the nominated destination, the risk is transferred to the buyer.

 8. Cost, Insurance, Freight (CIF)

 This term is similar to that of Cost and Freight (CFR).
 However, the seller is responsible for procuring marine insurance against the risk of damage during carriage.
-This risk is borne by the buyer.
+The buyer bears this risk.
 It’s only used for ocean transport.

 9. Free On Truck (FOT)

-The term refers to the agreement that the seller has to load the cargo on to a truck at the buyer’s designated loading port—at his own expense.
+The term refers to the seller’s agreement to load the cargo onto a truck at the buyer’s designated loading port—at his own expense.

 10. Delivered At Terminal (DAT)